DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 - Configure (DD_API_KEY and other options) the [the cluster-agent.yaml](/manifests/cluster-agent/cluster-agent.yaml) and deploy it
 - Specify the [required options](#communication-with-the-datadog-node-agent) to ensure the communication between the Datadog Cluster Agent and the Datadog Node Agent.
 - Apply the new configuration to the Datadog Node Agent DaemonSet and redeploy the DaemonSet.
+- Once the Datadog Cluster Agent and the Datadog Node Agents are running, you can run the `agent status` command to confirm the successful communication.

+Refer to the Datadog Cluster Agent [troubleshooting section](../../docs/cluster-agent/GETTING_STARTED.md#troubleshooting) for more information.

 ### Command line interface of the Datadog Cluster Agent